Stationary point

-For a differentiable function of several real variables, a stationary point is a point on the surface of the graph where all its partial derivatives are zero (equivalently, the gradient is zero).
+For a differentiable function of several real variables, a stationary point is a point on the surface of the graph where all its partial derivatives are zero (equivalently, the gradient has zero norm).

+The notion of stationary points of a real-valued function is generalized as critical points for complex-valued functions.

 Stationary points are easy to visualize on the graph of a function of one variable: they correspond to the points on the graph where the tangent is horizontal (i.e., parallel to the x-axis).
 For a function of two variables, they correspond to the points on the graph where the tangent plane is parallel to the xy plane.

+The notion of a stationary point allows the mathematical description of an astronomical phenomenon that was unexplained before the time of Copernicus.
+A stationary point is the point in the apparent trajectory of the planet on the celestial sphere, where the motion of the planet seems to stop, before restarting in the other direction (see apparent retrograde motion).
+This occurs because of the projection of the planet orbit into the ecliptic circle.

 Turning points

-A turning point is a point at which the derivative changes sign.
+A turning point of a differentiable function is a point at which the derivative has an isolated zero and changes sign at the point.
 A turning point may be either a relative maximum or a relative minimum (also known as local minimum and maximum).
-If the function is differentiable, then a turning point is a stationary point; however not all stationary points are turning points.
-If the function is twice differentiable, the stationary points that are not turning points are horizontal inflection points.
+A turning point is thus a stationary point, but not all stationary points are turning points.
+If the function is twice differentiable, the isolated stationary points that are not turning points are horizontal inflection points.
 For example, the function $x \mapsto x^3$ has a stationary point at x = 0, which is also an inflection point, but is not a turning point.